Flotomate/product_docs/source/service-catalog/creating-a-request-from-service-item.rst

 - It has defined Task/Tasks, and Tasks are sometimes divided into stages.

+Based on the set :ref:`sc-use-case`, we have done the following things:

+- Created a :doc:`Service Category <create-service-category>`.

+- Created a :doc:`Service Template <creating-a-template>`.

+- Created a :doc:`Service Item <create-service-item>`.

 In the previous section, we had created a Service Item called :doc:`Employee On-Boarding (Marketing)<create-service-item>`.
 In this section, we will show you how it is used by Requestors in creating on-board Requests.